 1926 East Lynne, based on the popular novel of the same title, opens at the Greenwich Village Theatre.
 It runs only 35 performances, but a 1930s film adaptation receives an Oscar nomination for Best Picture.

-1940 Birthday of playwright David Rabe, who chronicles Vietnam-era angst in Streamers and The Basic Training of Pavlo Hummel, and comes back in the 1980s with a searing vision of Hollywood's periphery in Hurlyburly.
+1940 Birthday of playwright David Rabe, who chronicles Vietnam-era angst in Streamers and The Basic Training of Pavlo Hummel and comes back in the 1980s with a searing vision of Hollywood's periphery in Hurlyburly.

 1954 A posthumous revival of Kurt Weill's The Threepenny Opera proves to be his biggest hit.
 The Theatre de Lys revival, translated by Marc Blitzstein and directed by Carmen Capalbo, initially runs for 96 performances.
-Due to popular demand, the production returns to the same theatre the following year, and runs for seven years, becoming Off-Broadway's longest running show (a record eventually surpassed by The Fantasticks).
+Due to popular demand, the production returns to the same theatre the following year and runs for seven years, becoming Off-Broadway's longest running show (a record eventually surpassed by The Fantasticks).
 Stars of the production include Bea Arthur, Lotte Lenya, Scott Merrill, Jo Sullivan, John Astin, and Charlotte Rae.

 1975 Critics and audiences don't know what to make of Richard O'Brien's London import, a bizarre science-fiction musical called The Rocky Horror Show.
 It runs just 45 performances at the Belasco Theatre.
-Stars Tim Curry, Meat Loaf, and O'Brien also star in the film version, which becomes one of the all-time successful cult classics.
+Tim Curry, Meat Loaf, and O'Brien also star in the film version, which becomes one of the all-time successful cult classics.

-2000 Performances begin for Michael John LaChiusa's Broadway musical The Wild Party, starring Toni Collette, Mandy Patinkin, and Eartha Kitt.
+2000 Performances begin for Michael John LaChiusa's Broadway musical The Wild Party starring Toni Collette, Mandy Patinkin, and Eartha Kitt.
 Coincidentally, it is the second New York musical of this season to be based on that 1928 poem by Joseph Moncure March.
 Off-Broadway's Manhattan Theatre Club staged composer-lyricist-librettist Andrew Lippa's version with the same title.

 2002 Edward Albee's controversial drama The Goat, or Who Is Sylvia? opens on Broadway.
-The story of a man who destroys his marriage and life when he falls in love with a goat goes on to win the 2003 Tony Award as Best Play.
+The story of a man who destroys his marriage and life when he falls in love with a goat goes on to win the 2003 Tony Award for Best Play.